Translation disclaimer (Translation disclaimer)

 For more on how we plan and follow up visits, we will soon publish a new Food Service Plan.

-During an inspection, Officers will want to reassure themselves that:
+During an inspection, Officers will want to assure themselves that:

 • Potential food safety risks have been identified by the business.